Monkey Life: Series overview

 The series follows the work of the staff at Monkey World, who have rescued primates being mistreated in laboratories, being kept as exotic pets, or used as photographers' props etc. The sanctuary, which was originally a small and derelict pig farm, is now home to over 250 primates from 21 different species and has animals rescued from 18 countries.

 The TV series is now in its fifteenth series and is filmed by Primate Planet Productions Ltd., who are based on-site and accompany Dr. Alison Cronin and her staff on all international and UK rescues, documenting the team's work in their ongoing mission to stop the illegal smuggling of primates from the wild.
 The Primate Planet Productions crew helps to document the rescue and re-homing of primates at Monkey World, and continues to follow their stories as the primates settle into their new home along with other animals of their kind.

+The Animal Planet stopped showing the series starting from series eight.
+According to the Dorset Echo, "The programme is one of the longest running docu-soaps on TV as its former incarnation, Monkey Business, first appeared on screens in 1998."